Shortage: Examples

-Shortages and "longages"

-Garrett Hardin emphasised that a shortage of supply can just as well be viewed as a "longage" of demand.
-For instance, a shortage of food can just as well be called a longage of people (overpopulation).
-By looking at it from this view, he felt the problem could be better dealt with.

 Labour shortage

-In its narrowest definition, a labour shortage is an economic condition in which employers believe there are insufficient qualified candidates (employees) to fill the marketplace demands for employment at a wage that is mostly employer-determined.
+In its narrowest definition, a labour shortage is an economic condition in which employers believe there are insufficient qualified candidates (employees) to fill the marketplace demands for employment at a specific wage.
 Such a condition is sometimes referred to by economists as "an insufficiency in the labour force."
-An ageing population and a contracting workforce and a birth dearth may curb U.S. economic expansion for several decades, for example.
+According to the Frisch elasticity of labor supply lower wages reduce labour supply.

-In a wider definition, a widespread domestic labour shortage is caused by excessively low salaries (relative to the domestic cost of living) and adverse working conditions (excessive workload and working hours) in low-wage industries (hospitality and leisure, education, health care, rail transportation, aviation, retail, manufacturing, food, elderly care), which collectively lead to occupational burnout and attrition of existing workers, insufficent incentives to attract the inflow supply of domestic workers (through a voluntary exchange), short-staffing at workplaces and further exacerbation (positive feedback) of staff shortages.
+In a wider definition, a widespread and persistent domestic labour shortage is caused by excessively low salaries (relative to the domestic cost of living) and adverse working conditions (excessive workload and working hours) in low-wage industries (hospitality and leisure, education, health care, rail transportation, aviation, retail, manufacturing, food, elderly care), which collectively lead to occupational burnout and attrition of existing workers, reduced incentives to attract domestic workers, short-staffing at workplaces and further exacerbation (positive feedback) of staff shortages.

-Labour shortages occur broadly across multiple industries within a rapidly expanding economy, whilst labour shortages often occur within specific industries (which generally offer low salaries) even during economic periods of high unemployment.
-In response to domestic labour shortages, business associations such as chambers of commerce would generally lobby to governments for an increase of the inward immigration of foreign workers from countries which are less developed and have lower salaries.
-In addition, business associations have campaigned for greater state provision of child care, which would enable more women to re-enter the labour workforce.
-However, as labour shortages in the relevant low-wage industries are often widespread globally throughout many countries in the world, immigration would only partially address the chronic labour shortages in the relevant low-wage industries in developed countries (whilst simultaneously discouraging local labour from entering the relevant industries) and in turn cause greater labour shortages in developing countries.
+Labour shortages can occur even during economic periods of high unemployment or youth unemployment within specific industries due to low salaries offered.
+In response to domestic labour shortages, some business associations such as chambers of commerce, trade associations or employers' organizations lobby for an increased immigration of foreign workers which accept lower salaries according to the global labor arbitrage.
+In addition, business associations have campaigned for greater state provision of child care, which would enable more women to re-enter the labour workforce at a lower wage rate to achieve economic equilibrium.
+However, lower salaries discourage local labour from entering the relevant industries and can cause labour shortages in developing countries.

-Wage factors

 The Atlantic slave trade (which originated in the early 17th century but ended by the early 19th century) was said to have originated from perceived shortages of agricultural labour in the Americas (particularly in the Southern United States).
 It was thought that bringing African labor was the only means of malaria resistance available at the time.
-Ironically, malaria seems to itself have been introduced to the "New World" via the slave trade.